 Marquette is full of beautiful views but Sugarloaf Mountain is easily one of the best.
-It’s panoramic view of Lake Superior combined with a gorgeous view of all the surrounding hardwood trees make this a perfect spot to view fall color in the Upper Peninsula.
+It’s panoramic view of Lake Superior combined with a gorgeous view of all the surrounding area make Sugarloaf a must see when visiting Marquette!

 The hike to the top of Sugarloaf Mountain is steep, but at 3,200 feet is relatively short.
 Two trails lead to the top, an “easy” route and a “difficult” route.
 You can expect to reach Sugarloaf’s summit in fifteen to twenty minutes on the difficult trail and up to a half hour (more if you take your time) on the “easy” trail.